 “Sounds like he’s jerking you around.”

-“But there’s got to be something better out there for you than that headache of a job.”
+“You know what, there’s got to be something better for you out there, certainly better than that headache of a job.”

 “You know what,” Randy began.
 “I don’t need a lot to be happy, just the essentials.
 Why do I got to bust my ass for?”